Skip to main content

 AASB Committees

-1. The AASB may create other groups (committees, task forces, advisory groups, or other groups), including committees of its own members, to assist it in carrying out its work.
+1. The AASB may create other groups (committees, task forces, reference groups, advisory groups, standing committees, or other groups), including committees of its own members, to assist it in carrying out its work.
 The AASB does not delegate its decision-making authority to other groups and, therefore, creates such groups with a mandate only to provide advice.

 2. The AASB provides the roles and responsibilities for all groups affiliated with it, which specify: